 Suppose, for example, that you entered the emergency room with a broken bone.
 A single doctor looks at your x-rays and declares that you did not break the bone, despite the X-rays clearly showing a break.
 If another doctor directly consults on your case, you may have grounds to file a medical malpractice claim against each one.
 On the other hand, you do not have grounds to file a medical malpractice claim against doctors in the emergency room who did not consult on your case.

-For more information about your legal options, contact Spector Law Group today.
+For more information about your legal options, contact Spector Injury & Accident Injury Lawyers today.

 4. What compensation should I expect for a Baltimore medical malpractice claim?